 Maryland Board of Physical Therapy Examiners - 3.4 hours CEUs or 34 contact hours

-NOTE: Many states, such as Connecticut, New Hampshire, Kentucky, Virginia, and Wisconsin, among many others, accept the CEUs approved by the Maryland Board of Physical Therapy Examiners.
+NOTE: Many states, such as Connecticut, Georgia, New Hampshire, North Carolina, Kansas, Kentucky, South Carolina, Virginia, and Wisconsin, among many others, accept the CEUs approved by the Maryland Board of Physical Therapy Examiners.

 - Discuss three indications for dry needling of the longus colli muscle.